timmcginley/41936/Workflows/Speckle.md

 # Speckle based workflow
 This guide will help you understand how to integrate Speckle into your workflow, making your design and engineering processes more connected, flexible, and efficient.

+## 🚀 Why Use Speckle?
+Speckle helps you:
+* Collaborate across disciplines – Work with others using Revit, Rhino, Grasshopper, Archicad, and more
+* Visualise your designs in the browser – No installs needed to explore geometry and data
+* Track design changes – See how your models evolve and compare versions visually
+* Enable real-time design feedback – Comment and review directly inside your project’s 3D space
+* Simplify coordination – Combine models from multiple disciplines in one unified viewer
+* Prepare for industry workflows – Learn modern, open-source, cloud-based practices used by leading AEC firms

+All inside your DTU Workspace at app.speckle.systems

 ## Getting Started with Speckle
 For DTU Students – 2025 Edition